Das Kapital: Writing process

-The writing of Das Kapital was a long and arduous process, spanning several decades.
-Marx began intensive economic studies in the 1840s, and after being interrupted by the revolutions of 1848 and subsequent exile, resumed his systematic research in London around 1857.
-His Economic and Philosophic Manuscripts of 1844 represent an early, rough draft of ideas that would eventually mature into Das Kapital.
-According to some scholars, Das Kapital can be seen as the logical culmination of the theory of alienation (or dehumanisation) that Marx first explored in these early manuscripts.
-The precise nature of Marx's break from Hegelian philosophy and the scientific status of his new method would become a central point of contention among 20th-century Marxists, exemplified by Louis Althusser's influential theory of an "epistemological break" separating the mature Marx of Das Kapital from his earlier, more Hegelian-influenced works.
+The writing of Capital was a long and arduous process, spanning several decades.
+Marx began intensive economic studies in the 1840s, and after being interrupted by the revolutions of 1848 and subsequent exile, resumed his systematic research in London in the early 1850s.
+His Economic and Philosophic Manuscripts of 1844 represent an early, rough draft of ideas that would eventually mature into Capital.
+According to some scholars, Capital can be seen as the logical culmination of the theory of alienation (or dehumanisation) that Marx first explored in these early manuscripts.
+The precise nature of Marx's break from Hegelian philosophy and the scientific status of his new method would become a central point of contention among 20th-century Marxists, exemplified by Louis Althusser's influential theory of an "epistemological break" separating the mature Marx of Capital from his earlier, more Hegelian-influenced works.